djpardis/djpardis.github.io/_posts/2019-07-31-models-for-integrating-data-science-teams-within-organizations.md

 ### [Drawbacks](#table-of-contents) {#pds-drawbacks}

 No model is perfect and each have their drawbacks.
-To quote <a href="https://medium.learningbyshipping.com/functional-versus-unit-organizations-6b82bfbaa57" target="_blank">Sinofsky</a>,

 > Since there is no optimal or perfect organizational structure […] then the most important thing is to know the weaknesses of your structure and to compensate for them.
+>
+> — Steven Sinofsky, <a href="https://medium.learningbyshipping.com/functional-versus-unit-organizations-6b82bfbaa57" target="_blank">Functional versus Unit Organizations</a>

 Below are some drawbacks of the PDS model.